saholman/snakegame/README.md

 ## Design Phase

-* Go to [https://saholman.github.io/snakegame/solution/index.html](https://saholman.github.io/snakegame/solution/index.html) and check out the basic example.
+* Go to [https://saholman.github.io/snakegame/solution/index.html](https://saholman.github.io/snakegame/solution/index.html) and check out the example.
 * On a blank piece of paper, design what you want your game to look like.
 	* Pick a background color
 	* Draw the size you want the game board to be.